Spacefox95/holbertonschool-web_front_end/CSS_advanced/README.md

 # Advanced CSS

 ## Description
 This repository is dedicated to mastering advanced CSS concepts and techniques to enhance web design.
-Throughout this project, you'll explore a variety of CSS features, from selectors and properties to animations and responsive design.
+Throughout this project, I'll explore a variety of CSS features, from selectors and properties to animations and responsive design.
 The goal is to develop a solid understanding of CSS fundamentals while applying advanced styling techniques to create visually appealing web pages.

 ## Concepts